 - String Trimming: knock down any tall grass/weeds around porches and foundation.

 - Edging: remove overlapping grass away from edge of walkways and driveway.
+You can use either a power lawn edger or a hand tool edger.

 - Planting: Now’s the time to think about flowers or veggies you want to add!

 Once you have your tasks lined up, gather your supplies.
 Find your gloves, rakes, shears, essential power lawn tools and maybe even some trash bags.
 Having everything you need on hand will help you stay focused and save you from running back and forth.
-You might even consider inviting a friend or family member to help out—two pairs of hands can make light work!
+You might even consider inviting a friend or family member to help out - two pairs of hands can make light work!

 Finally, set aside time on your calendar.
 Treat it like an important appointment!
 You’ll be more likely to stick to your plan if you set a specific date to start your spring yard cleanup.
 Remember, taking it step by step makes the whole process enjoyable, and soon enough, you’ll be admiring a fresh, vibrant yard ready for the season ahead!